Zoe0409/Movie-feature-analysis-with-NLP/README.md

-# Movie-features-analysis-with-NLP
+# Movie-feature-analysis-with-NLP

 ## Background ##

-We all love watching movies!
 Most people have a preference for movies of a similar genre.
 Websites such as Netflix provide lists of movies based on genres, which makes it easier for users to select the movie that interests them based on the genre he/she is more inclined towards.
 Also users can find similar movies and TVs on Taste, which is a platform that personalizes recommendations based on users’ ratings and reviews.
 The algorithm behind is based on the users’ ratings.

 ## Problems to solve ##